Information Technology shares edge higher

-On BSE,1754 shares were trading in green, 993 were trading in red and 135 were unchanged.
+On BSE,1814 shares were trading in green, 932 were trading in red and 103 were unchanged.

 Powered by Capital Market - Live News